model-railroad/tcm/tcm/README.md

   make sure that the Google Play account has a PIN to install paid apps (GP does not support a PIN to install free apps, unfortunately).

-Note that this is not a real locked Kiosk mode.
-Anyone with access to the tablet can change anything.
+Note that this is not a locked Kiosk mode: Anyone with access to the tablet can change anything.
 Publicly visible devices at the Randall Museum Model Railroad are consequently placed behind a locked glass.

-### Start at Boot
+### Start at Boot / Home Launcher

-The implementation of the "Start at Boot" feature uses the typical Android pattern:
+On Android API 21 up to 28 (Android 5/L TO 9/P), the implementation of the "Start at Boot" feature uses the typical Android pattern:

 - A "Boot Receiver" is declared in the app's AndroidManifest to respond to `BOOT_COMPLETED`.
 - This requires the `RECEIVE_BOOT_COMPLETED` permission.
 - The Boot Receiver class checks the app's preferences.
 If the preference to start at boot is activated, the MainActivity is started using an intent.

+This mechanism however is no longer possible starting with API 29 (Android 10/Q).
+Instead, on these devices, the application can be set as the default home launcher via the preferences.
+This is done using the `RoleManager` which only allows the application to set itself as the home launcher app by presenting a chooser dialog to the user.
+There is no way to use the same `RoleManager` to "reset" the home launcher to the default tablet app.
+Instead, when the preference is unchecked in TCM, the Android Settings "Default App" screen is shown, which allows the user to change the launcher app.

+As indicated in the previous section, even when the app is set as a home launcher, the user can still "escape" the app by accessing the settings from the drop-down notification bar.
+This is not a locked Kiosk mode: Anyone with access to the tablet can change anything.

 ### Foreground/Background Behavior